 Street Art and Gentrification

 Technically, Hermann explained, the “street art phenomenon” only emerged after the year 2000, whereas prior to that point it was merely artists carrying out graffiti or painting on the Berlin wall.
 Street art, she added, consists of “paste-ups,” slogans and the transformation of public space on doors and walls.
 The Goethe Institute, meanwhile, points out that street murals, many of which have been legally commissioned, have now entered the mix and “are held in high esteem by a broad public.”
-However, the earlier illegal scene continues to thrive, for example atop rooftops where graffiti artists embrace the usual, predictable anarchist rhetoric including “fuck,” and “fuck the system” which lacks something to be desired.
+However, the earlier illegal milieu continues to thrive, for example atop rooftops where graffiti artists embrace the usual, predictable anarchist rhetoric including “fuck,” and “fuck the system” which lacks something to be desired.